 Your Lubin BBA in Information Systems will deliver to you the technical expertise necessary for success in a variety of positions.

 Blend core business principles with new and emerging technologies

 Connect with visionary IT leaders in business and industry

 Your coursework at Lubin's downtown campus—in the heart of Manhattan's financial district—will include an abundance of opportunities for hands-on experience with some of the world's most respected corporations and organizations.

-Median salary for systems analysts nationally.
+Median salary for computer systems analysts nationally.
 (Source: O*NET)

 AN EXCITING AND LUCRATIVE CAREER

 Job prospects are excellent for Lubin BBA/IS students.
 Many of our graduates return to Pace at the suggestion of their HR departments to handpick additional BBA/IS graduates to fill career positions at their firms.
-As a systems analyst or other IT professional, you will find career opportunities in every business and industry.
-Here's what to expect:
+As a computer systems analyst or other IT professional, you will find opportunities in every business and industry:

 GAIN USEFUL SKILLS AND PRACTICAL EXPERIENCE